Master of Science in Education, Secondary Education

 The advisor works with the student to determine the Program of Study which will be developed according to the needs and interest expressed by the advisee; the advisee's formal training at the undergraduate level; the teaching assignment of the advisee; and, professional assignments in which the advisee hopes to be involved in the future.

-The seminar paper or original work must be approved by the advisor from the area mentoring the project.
-The advisor will determine the number of copies of the seminar paper or original work to be submitted.
+The seminar paper or original work must be approved by the student's emphasis area advisor and the instructor mentoring the project.
+Students should refer to additional departmental requirements for their emphasis area.

 Students may earn degrees in the following emphasis areas (the advisor is listed in each area):

-History - Dr. Tom Dicke (includes accelerated master's option)
+History - Kathleen Kennedy (includes accelerated master's option)

-Mathematics - Dr. Lynda Plymate (includes accelerated master's option)
+Mathematics - Gay Ragan (includes accelerated master's option)